It’s a road to recovery.

 “We’ve been making another baby,” Erick said as he rubbed his Erica Lindgren’s stomach.
 “We have a boy coming in September.”

-Seeking Balance in the Unbalanced Poker World
+Lindgren Seeks Balance in Unbalanced Poker World

 The Lindgrens already have one child, a two-year-old named Jake.
 The new child, who’s still nameless, will bring the number of Lindgrens up to four.
 According to Eric, the balance between work and family is essential for his recovery.